-As a psychologist whose training lies in both clinical and forensic areas, I feel a strong urge to write about mental health in academia, which, like gender equality, is not arguably not novel issue – a fair amount of people have heard of it.
+As a psychologist whose training lies in both clinical and forensic areas, I feel a strong urge to write about mental health in academia, which, like gender equality, is arguably not a novel issue – a fair amount of people have heard of it.
 Yet, it still remains a critical issue, perhaps more so now than ever before.

-I don’t believe in luck, but being something I couldn’t control (like someone’s temper) I feel extremely lucky to have had the opportunity to work with supportive, motivating and brilliant people until now.
+I don’t believe in luck, but being something I couldn’t control (like someone’s temper) I feel extremely lucky to have had the opportunity to work with supportive, motivating, and brilliant people until now.

 It might be a biased perspective since professionals in this field focus mostly on successes.
 But, the main point is that there are areas where percentages may not be the most accurate way to observe if something is needed or not.

-It might be interesting to have a look at the services that universities have, which are normally free, and this is a very interesting point as therapy, although can have different prices according to the type of the professional, is always a way to save money, even more if you are a student.
+It might be interesting to have a look at the services that universities have, which are normally free, and this is a very interesting point as therapy, although it can have different prices according to the type of the professional, is always a way to save money, even more if you are a student.

 Here are some tips that I can share:

-- Talk with friends.
 Talk with your family.
 Talk with strangers if you feel more comfortable with that.
 But talk.
 Research has demonstrated that panic attacks and anxiety can be relieved when people talk about their feelings.
 Among other variables, talking and exploring your feelings will make you feel better.

-- Talk with your supervisor.
 Expect him to be empathetic with you.
 If for any reason this doesn’t happen, seek help somewhere else.
 This works also for staff in my opinion.
 Talk with colleagues or heads of departments.
 If there isn’t positive feedback, seek solutions elsewhere.
 Don’t get yourself in that downward spiral.
 People will sometimes not understand what is going on with you and they might start to distance themselves from you, thinking you are isolating yourself on purpose.

-- Try and stay active.
-Mens sana in corpore sano.
+‘Mens sana in corpore sano’ – a healthy mind in a healthy body.
 It’s always a great way to feel better with yourself and to boost your health.
 Also, eat well.
 It’s always a great mojo to keep into account.